odoo/odoo/doc/reference/guidelines.rst

 - report: use to declare a :ref:`report action <reference/actions/report>`
 - act_window: use to declare a :ref:`window action <reference/actions/window>`

-The 4 first tags are prefered over the *record* notation.
+The 4 first tags are prefered over the :ref:`record <reference/data/record>` notation.

 Naming xml ids